Syria says Israeli raids target Mediterranean port region of Latakia | Law-Order

 Syria says Israeli raids target Mediterranean port region of Latakia

-Syrian air defences downed several Israeli missiles during pre-dawn raids on the Mediterranean port city of Latakia, the Syrian army said on Wednesday, a rare attack on ancestral home region of the Syrian leader and close to a Russian air base.
-A Syrian army statement said aerial strikes soon after 2am hit several areas along the south west coast of Latakia.
-One civilian was killed and six injured in one of the strikes that the army said hit a civilian plastics factory in Latakia city.
+Syrian air defenses downed several Israeli missiles during pre-dawn raids on the Mediterranean port city of Latakia, the Syrian army said on Wednesday, a rare attack on the ancestral home region of the Syrian leader and close to a Russian airbase.
+A Syrian army statement said aerial strikes soon after 2am hit several areas along the southwest coast of Latakia.
+One civilian was killed and six injured in one of the strikes that the army said hit a civilian plastics factory.

-"Our aerial defences intercepted the aggressors missiles and downed some of them," the army communique said.
-State media earlier reported the Israeli attack also hit the town of Hifa, east of the port city of Latakia, and Misyaf in Hama province.
+"Our aerial defenses intercepted the aggressors' missiles and downed some of them," the army communique said.
+State media earlier reported the Israeli attack also hit the town of Hifa, east of Latakia, and Misyaf in Hama province.

-The Israeli military did not immediately comment.
-Although Israeli strikes in the last few years have targeted many parts of Syria, they have rarely hit Latakia which is close to Russia's main air base of Hmeimim.
+The Israeli military declined to comment.
+Although Israeli strikes in the last few years have targeted many parts of Syria, they have rarely hit Latakia which is close to Russia's main airbase of Hmeimim.

 A senior military defector said the Israeli raid struck several areas in the town of Jabla in northwestern Latakia province, a bastion of Syrian President Bashar al Assad's minority Alawite sect that dominates the army and security forces.
 Assad comes from Qerdaha, a village in the Alawite Mountains 28 km (17 miles) southeast of Latakia, where his father, the late President Hafez al-Assad, is buried.